renderpci/dedalo/Readme.md

 **UPDATE**

+*Please read the "Updates.md" file for specific notes, procedures, etc, of the versions.*

-Dédalo have two updates procedures:
+Dédalo have three updates procedures:

 1. Update the code files (php, js, css, html, etc)
 	-  Make backup of all files.